 Google Nest 3rd Gen Learning Thermostat

-Its AI-based learning feature makes it different from others that learn from the user setting, and while considering outdoor and the indoor temperature, it brings the best temperature to the user that he like and most and allows to set different profiles for individual users.
-On the other hand, rooms sensor support makes it a single solution for a complete home.
+Its AI-based learning feature makes it different from others that learn from the user setting.
+While considering outdoor and indoor temperature, it brings the best temperature to the user he likes and most and sets different profiles for individual users.
+On the other hand, room sensor support makes it a single solution for a complete home.

 Ecobee SmartThermostat with Voice Control

-It’s packed with a lot of features that are only possible with thermostat, can make schedules, and also compliant with energy-saving schemes.
+It’s packed with many features that are only possible with a thermostat, can make schedules, and compliant with energy-saving schemes.
 Overall it can save you 23% on heating and cooling bills in a year and will add value to your house because it’s elegant and packed with the features that smart homeowners want nowadays.

 Why does a Smart Thermostat require a C-Wire?